-Foreword
+1. Foreword

-The Hatfield Peverel Neighbourhood Development Plan (HPNDP) was first created by a Neighbourhood Planning Group established by Hatfield Peverel Parish Council (HPPC) in 2014.
+- 1.1.1 The Hatfield Peverel Neighbourhood Development Plan (HPNDP) was first created by a Neighbourhood Planning Group established by Hatfield Peverel Parish Council (HPPC) in 2014.
 The process was started with support from Locality and the Rural Community Council of Essex (RCCE).
 It reflects most of the needs and aspirations voiced by residents of the Parish gathered from a series of interactive engagement events, workshops and surveys organised and written by local volunteers.
-In December 2019, following consultation, examination and a successful referendum, the Plan was adopted by Braintree District Council becoming part of the legal framework considered when planning applications are determined within the Parish.
+In December 2019, following consultation, examination and a successful referendum, the Plan was adopted by Braintree District Council becoming part of the legal framework considered when planning applications are determined within the Parish. - 1.1.2 Alterations made to the draft plan in 2019 as part of the examination process removed some key aspirations of the community.

-The Street

-Alterations made to the draft plan in 2019 as part of the examination process removed some key aspirations of the community.
 In line with government advice that a Neighbourhood Plan should be reviewed at 5-year intervals, HPPC commenced a review of the Plan in 2019 as part of which the applicable length of the Plan has been extended to 2038.
 The review has been conducted with professional assistance which seeks to assess the effectiveness of the Plan against the original objectives.
 This resulted in additions to the evidence base for the Plan including an up-to-date Housing Needs Assessment, detailed review of the development boundary and a Design Code.
-Policies have been added to address controlling coalescence between Hatfield Peverel and neighbouring settlements, to ensure that Heritage Assets are fully considered locally, and to enhance Housing Policies.

-NDPs cannot be used to prevent development but give an

-opportunity to identify the best ways to direct local planning towards community wants and needs, whilst protecting the natural environment and cultural assets, ensuring a more sustainable future for the community.
+Policies have been added to address controlling coalescence between Hatfield Peverel and neighbouring settlements, to ensure that Heritage Assets are fully considered locally, to enhance Housing Policies and ensure Air Quality is given appropriate consideration in and around the built area of the village. - 1.1.3 NDPs cannot be used to prevent development but give an opportunity to identify the best ways to direct local planning towards community wants and needs, whilst protecting the natural environment and cultural assets, ensuring a more sustainable future for the community.
 This review will undergo a similar process to the original Plan of consultation, examination, and referendum to confirm it meets community objectives where possible and is legally compliant.
-After this process Braintree District Council will be in a position to adopt the revised plan.

-It has been decided that as the Assessed Housing Need for the Parish has been met and exceeded for the Plan period and is consistent with Braintree District Council's Local Plan 2033, in that it does not allocate less sites or fail to meet its housing requirements, a call for sites exercise will not be conducted as part of the review process at this time, leaving this issue for future reviews if deemed necessary.

-The Plan will be subjected to periodic review to ensure it remains capable of reflecting the views of Parish residents as future development plans come forward.
+After this process Braintree District Council will be in a position to adopt the revised plan. - 1.1.4 It has been decided that as the Assessed Housing Need for the Parish has been met and exceeded for the Plan period and is consistent with Braintree District Council's Local Plan 2033, in that it does not allocate less sites or fail to meet its housing requirements, a call for sites exercise will not be conducted as part of the review process at this time, leaving this issue for future reviews if deemed necessary. - 1.1.5 The Plan will be subjected to periodic review to ensure it remains capable of reflecting the views of Parish residents as future development plans come forward.
 A glossary and list of abbreviations has been provided at the end of the document in Appendix 3 and 4 to define technical terms used.

 Cllr.
-Mike Renow - Parish Councillor - Chair of the Neighbourhood Development Plan Executive Committee
+Mike Renow Parish Councillor - Chair of the Neighbourhood Development Plan Executive Committee